Frequently Asked Questions

 Yes, this has been done, but only in the extremely rare cases where DNA has been preserved.
 Currently, we only have DNA from two prehistoric human species: Neanderthals and Denisovans.

 The problem is that DNA molecules break down and degrade very quickly after a living organism dies.
 This process happens fastest in warm or humid climates, while very cold and dry conditions slow down the degradation.
 As a result, all prehistoric DNA found so far comes from cold, dry areas with permafrost or caves.
-The oldest prehistoric DNA ever recovered is from a 700,000-year-old prehistoric horse, preserved in the permafrost in Yukon, Canada.
+The currently oldest prehistoric DNA ever recovered is from 2 million years old sediments at Cape Copenhagen in North Greenland, and preserves DNA from the plants and animals who lived there in the past.
+The oldest preserved DNA from individual fossils derive from more than 1 million years old mammoth teeth discovered in Sibiria.

-The Neanderthal bones and teeth from which DNA has been extracted all come from dry caves in Croatia, Russia, Spain, and Germany, while the Denisovans were found in caves in Siberia and Spain.
+The Neanderthal bones and teeth from which DNA has been extracted all come from dry caves in the Altai and Caucasus Mountains, Belgium, Croatia, Germany and Spain, while Denisovans are found in caves in the Altai Mountains.

 Unfortunately, we will likely never be able to extract usable DNA from the human species that lived only in Africa and Southeast Asia because the climate there has been too warm and humid.
 Australopithecus afarensis is also out of the question, as the remains are simply too old, and any DNA would have completely degraded.
 However, there is hope of finding teeth or bones from Homo erectus that are well-preserved enough to contain DNA traces.
-The H. erectus species lived until about 140,000 years ago, and some of them lived in cooler, northern areas with dry caves.
+H. erectus existed until about 100,000 years ago, and some of them lived in cooler, northern areas with dry caves.

 IF WE CAN'T EXTRACT DNA FROM FOSSILS, HOW DO WE KNOW THAT A. AFARENSIS LIVED 3–4 MILLION YEARS AGO?